 Short-Sleeved Men Shirts – Summer Menswear – Kelly’s Shop

-Meta descriptions can be used to attract more clicks and let the user know what he or she can expect to find by clicking on that specific URL.
-It is important for them to contain, in a non-spammy way, the keywords which are specific to each page together with a persuasive description that will make the user want to enter.
+Meta descriptions can be used to attract more clicks.
+They also let the user know what he or she can expect to find by clicking on that specific URL.
+It is important for them to contain, in a non-spammy way, the keywords which are specific to each page.
+Combine this with a persuasive description that will make the user want to enter.

-Keep the meta descriptions short – Magento’s description character limit is no more than 150 characters – and, as their name indicates, make them descriptive.
+Keep the meta descriptions short – Magento’s description character limit is no more than 150 characters.
+As their name indicates, make them descriptive.

 Meta descriptions should contain the keywords relevant to each page and a call to action.
 Think of it as an Ad for that specific landing page and the product the page is dedicated to.